chaos-polymtl/lethe/doc/source/examples/multiphysics/jurins-law/jurins-law.rst

 Boundary Conditions
 ~~~~~~~~~~~~~~~~~~~

-We need to set boundary conditions both for the fluid solver and the Cahn-Hilliard solver.
+We need to set boundary conditions both for the fluid dynamics solver and the Cahn-Hilliard solver.
 For the latter, we constraint the angle of contact between the left side of the plate and the fluid using the ``angle_of_contact`` boundary condition of the Cahn-Hilliard solver.

 .. code-block:: text